richard-scryber/scryber.core/docs/1_overview/6_scryber_parsing.rst

 This reads the file from the stream and will resolve any references to relative content (images, stylesheets, etc) based on the *filepath*.

 1.6.3.
-Parsing documents from a stream
+Parsing documents from streams
 --------------------------------------

 If you want to load content dynamically from a stream then you can use the overloads that take a stream.